 In the Original Purple mattress, the base layer is 4” of poly foam as the bed’s foundation, and on top of that is 3.5” of poly foam which acts as a transition layer for the dense support foam underneath.
 Then at the top is 2” is the polymer material that bends to your body as you lay and move around on it.
-The newer models have a similar construction, but they’re manufactured with coils instead of the poly foam layers.
+The newer hybrid models have a similar construction, but they’re manufactured with coils instead of the poly foam layers.
 As you go up in models, the thickness of the polymer layer increases.
-You can check out our reviews on Purple Mattresses 2, 3, and 4 to find out more about their construction, as well.
+You can check out our reviews on the Purple Hybrid Mattresses to find out more about their construction, as well.

 If you laid on top of a Purple mattress, you would notice that it doesn’t feel like any kind of mattress you’ve ever been on before.
 After a few seconds of pondering, you’ll probably realize it feels more like gel or silicone rather than foam.
 To those of you who just did the eyebrow raise at your screen, we know it sounds a little different.
 It is different and it’s going to take a second to get used to.
 Some people admittedly never do, but others find it really comfortable.

 Since it was unlike other mattresses we’ve tested, it was a little difficult to give it a spot on our scale.
 If we had to choose, we would say the Original Purple lands at a medium because it’s a good balance between supportive and pressure relieving.